adamtiger/ai/README.md

 The project is in-progress.

+## BasicExamples

+### MountainCar

+In this project the classical control problem Mountain Car was examined and solved in C++.
+There is no third party library in the project.
+The applied reinforcement learning algorithm was: Sarsa with coarse coding.

+### NArmedBandit

+The classical N armed bandit was solved with a TD like algorithm.
+The solution was tested in both stationary and non-stationary environments.

+### Q-learning

+In this project the Q-learning algorithm was tested in the classical Windy Gridworld.

 ## CV4RLframework

 This project strongly connects to the [cv4sensorhub](http://bmeaut.github.io/cv4sensorhub/) framework.
 Some of the UI tools use reinforcement learning to enhance its performance. cv4sensorhub is a C# based software which can be easily integrated into business intelligence systems.
 Unfortunately, the training is difficult under C#.
 This framework provides an environment for this purpose.
 For details see the [documentation](/CV4RLframework/docs/overview.md).